openPMD/openPMD-standard/EXT_ED-PIC.md

     - PSATD
     - PSAOTD
     - other

+- fieldSolverOrder
+  - type: "(float)*
+  - description: order of the `fieldSolver`
+  - example: "2.0", "3.0", use "-1.0" for infinite

-  - reserved for future use: `solverParameters`
+- reserved for future use: `fieldSolverParameters`

+- `fieldSmoothing`
-- Current Solver
+  - type: *(string)*
+  - description: applied field filters for E and B
   - allowed values:
-    - VillaBune
-    - Esirkepov
-    - ZigZag
-    - other
-  - reserved for future use: `...Parameters`

-- `smoothing`
-  - allowed values:
     - Binomial
     - ...
     - other

+- reserved for future use:
+  - `fieldSmoothingPeriod`
-  - `smoothingPeriod`
+  - `fieldSmoothingOrder`
-  - `smoothingParameters`
+  - `fieldSmoothingParameters`

 ### Naming Conventions